For the Allentown Jewish Community Center's Film Series for 2003 and later, see http://www.allentownjcc.org/

 Kline Auditorium, Allentown Jewish Community Center, 702 N. 22nd St., Allentown

 USA, 2002, Doc., video, 11 minutes, English.
-Written, edited and directed by Noah Berlow.
-Mayfair Film Festival, 2002.
+Written, edited and

 William's comments: Mr. Berlow is hoping to make a feature-length movie about Jack Werber.